H3ndrik-Jan/EA-UTA12-interface/README.md

 # EA-UTA12-interface
-Make your own interface for Elektro Automatik power supplies using the UTA 12 interface port, and log data to a MySQL server.
+An DIY interface for Elektro Automatik power supplies using the UTA 12 interface port; Control/log your PSU with MySql!

 ## Overview
 This project is about an interface to the UTA 12 interface, found om Elektro Automatik power supplies.